Thiruppathi/four-square/README.md

 ### Why not a fancy framework (React/Vue/Angular)?

 Introducing React, Redux, ReduxThunk, MiddleWare would be a overkill.
-So Proceed with simple ES6 using pug templates.
+So Proceeded with simple ES6 using pug templates.